What Does it Take to Be a Parking Lot Attendant?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Parking Lot Attendant
+Types of Parking Lot Attendant

 - Car Chaser

-Job Outlook for Parking Lot Attendants
+Job Demand for Parking Lot Attendants

 The states with the most job growth for Parking Lot Attendant are Utah, Colorado, and Florida.
 Watch out if you plan on working in Maine, Missouri, or Minnesota.
 These states have the worst job growth for this type of profession.

-Average Parking Lot Attendants Salary
+Parking Lot Attendant Average Salary

 The typical yearly salary for Parking Lot Attendants is somewhere between $18,490 and $33,490.